Description: Selective Serotonin Reuptake Inhibitor; Antidepressant

 “ALERT: US Boxed Warning

-Antidepressants increased the risk compared with placebo of suicidal thinking and behavior (suicidality) in short-term studies in children, adolescents, and young adults with major depressive disorder (MDD) and other psychiatric disorders.
-Anyone considering the use of fluoxetine or any other antidepressant in a child, adolescent, or young adult must balance this risk with the clinical need.
+Antidepressants increased the risk of suicidal thinking and behaviour (suicidality) compared with placebo in short-term studies in children, adolescents, and young adults with major depressive disorder and other psychiatric disorders.
+Anyone considering the use of citalopram or any other antidepressant in a child, adolescent, or young adult must balance this risk with the clinical need.
 Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults older than 24 years; there was a reduction in risk with antidepressants compared with placebo in adults 65 years and older.
 Depression and certain other psychiatric disorders are themselves associated with increases in the risk of suicide.
 Appropriately monitor and closely observe patients of all ages who are started on antidepressant therapy for clinical worsening, suicidality, or unusual changes in behaviour.
-Advise families and caregivers of the need for close observation and communication with the prescribing health care provider.
+Advise families and caregivers of the need for close observation and communication with the health care provider.
 Citalopram is not approved for use in pediatric patients.”

 CSA NA – FDA Approved – REMS (N) – Can Ship